 If you are looking for a way to boost your Roth IRA contributions, but found you have reached your limit, you can get a little help by opening an IRA for your non-working spouse.
 One of the exceptions to the “earned income” rule that accompanies opening a Roth IRA is that of opening an account for your spouse.

 These retirement savings accounts are sometimes called spousal IRAs.
 When you open a spousal IRA, it is in your partner’s name, so it re-starts the contribution limits for the IRA.
 If you have already maxed out your own IRA contributions, this can be a great opportunity for you to enhance your tax-advantaged retirement planning.
 In order for you to be able to double up on your Roth IRA contributions, though, you cannot have a joint IRA.
 You have to set up the IRA separately for your non-working spouse.
-This means that the IRA is set up using your partner’s Social Security Number, and name.
-With this set up, you can contribute up to $5,500 for your IRA and $5,500 for your spouse’s, resulting in a yearly contribution of $11,000.
-(These figures are for 2017 taxes.
+This means that the IRA is set up using your partner’s name and Social Security number.
+With this set up, you can contribute up to $5,500 for your IRA and $5,500 for your spouse’s (or $6,500 apiece if you’re both age 50 or over), resulting in a yearly contribution of $11,000 (or $13,000).
+(These figures are for 2018 taxes.
 Remember that contribution limits may rise in future years, along with inflation.)

 You can be named the beneficiary of the IRA, but once you start contributing to the account, the money is your spouse’s.
 This is important in the event that divorce could be in your future.
 When you are earning income, it is possible for you to make a spousal contribution to an IRA in the name of your partner.
 In order to take advantage of this situation, though, you have to be married, and your tax filing status must be “married filing jointly.”
 You cannot make a spousal contribution to an IRA if you are filing separately.